 In my heart, I considered that naming a gift, an anointing.
 I like it.
 It’s me.

-But I chuckle when people assume I’m from the Southern part of the U.S. I’m from Buffalo, New York (just below Canada) and not even South Buffalo!
+But I chuckle when people assume I’m from the Southern U.S. I’m from Buffalo, New York (just below Canada).
 Believe me, a girl from Buffalo doesn’t have a Southern accent.
 Can you say, “Nasal A’s”?

 When it comes to choosing names, Tibor changed my mind

 My dog Tibor came to us as a rescue from West Virginia with the name Thunder.
-He’s a powerful guy, muscular, and wide-chested.
-You might find him intimidating because of his muscular build and his dark brown/black coloring.
-But at heart, he’s loving and generally pretty quiet.
+He was a powerful guy, muscular, and wide-chested.
+You might find have found him intimidating because of his muscular build and dark brown/black coloring.
+But at heart, he was loving and generally pretty quiet.

 A mild-mannered dog